Rylstone, New South Wales

-Amenities and places to visit
+Amenities

 Ganguddy

 Ganguddy, (also known as Dunns Swamp) is a popular recreation area and lake in the Wollemi National Park.
 Ganguddy was established when Cement Australia constructed a weir on the Cudgegong River to provide piped water to the Kandos Cement Works.
 Current facilities include bushwalking tracks, picnic areas, camping sites, Aboriginal art, fishing and kayaking services run by locals throughout the summer.
 Many also recreationally jump off of the rocks that surround Ganguddy.
 Ganguddy is popular with both locals and tourists from around Australia, with up to 40,000 visitors per year.

 19th Century buildings

 Rylstone has retained its original character buildings from its beginnings.
 Some notable buildings are the Bridge View Inn, the Globe Hotel, the post office, the police station, the courthouse and the shire hall.
 The old town granary was built in the early 1840s.

-Hotels and pubs
+Historic hotels and pubs

-Rylstone has three major pubs - The Globe Hotel, The Family Hotel, and The Rylstone Club.
-Each pub has beer gardens, poker machines, bars, pool tables and hosts frequent community events.
-The Globe hosts weekly trivia run by locals.
-All three pubs have high owner turnover rates.
-Initially there was another pub named The Shamrock Hotel, and was located on the southern side of the railway bridge.
+There was a pub named The Shamrock Hotel, and was located on the southern side of the railway bridge.
 It was built by Michael Hayes in 1885 and closed in 1890.